evermax/caddy-websocket-test/README.md

 What to do to test that:

-- Download the version of caddy you wanna test
+- Download the version of caddy you wanna test for linux amd64
 - Put a copy inside the `proxy` folder named `caddy`
 - Put a copy inside the `ws` folder named `caddy`
 - Run `docker-compose up` to start the two containers